darkoverlordofdata/CoreGTK-Demo/readme.md

 # CoreGTK Demo

 Gnustep is great!
 Up to a point.
 The gnustep ux is different.
-It doen't fit my aesthetic.
+I prefer a native look.

-As an alternative, there is CoreGTK, a GTK wrapper adapter for Objective-C that corrects all of this.
+As an alternative, there is CoreGTK, a GTK wrapper adapter for Objective-C that gives your app a Gtk UX.
 It replaces AppKit.
 You'll also write some different code.
 But you still have Foundation, so your business logic should stay the same.

+## What gui elements change?
+* no big icon.
+* minimized windows appear in the desktop window menu.
+* menu integrates with the global menu bar.
+* same theme as the desktop.
+* correct icon appears on the dock.

 ## help
 make says